 The best quiet blender

 Breville is known for its sleek, high-tech products, and the Super Q Blender is no exception.
-It sports an attractive exterior, an 1,800-watt motor (some models have a 2,400-watt motor), and a blade that can reach 186 mph (300 mph for higher-tier models) without breaking a sweat.
+It sports an attractive exterior, a 1,800-watt motor (some models have a 2,400-watt motor), and a blade that can reach 186 mph (300 mph for higher-tier models) without breaking a sweat.
 Somehow, it can do that while still being one of the quietest blenders on our list.
 This blender has commercial features fit for home use.
 The extra-easy controls include 12-speed settings and “texture” controls for creating various concoctions (your own butter, for example), and several one-touch programs for smoothies, soups, crushing ice, and other common tasks.
-If you opt for the vacuum pump accessory, it will make your drink creations have better textures, brighter colors, and fresher flavor profiles.
+If you opt for the vacuum pump accessory, it will make your drink creations with better textures, brighter colors, and fresher flavor profiles.
 We also found the blender and parts easy to clean.

 The kit that comes with the Breville Q is also ideal for all kinds of personal uses.
 There is a personal mug that you can use as a blender cup to mix in favorite ingredients for a quick smoothie, plus a variety of tamping and cleaning tools — and an intelligent base that is smart enough to know what receptacle you’re using and adjust accordingly.

 Ninja Master Prep Professional